simplonco/renault-digital-2020/exercices/dubreuia-cars/README.md

 We'll convert the application to a Spring application.

+- MySQL
     - Start the MySql database using docker
+    - Create the "renault" database and the "cars" table
+    - Insert the data in the cars database using `CarsDatabaseInsert`
+- Spring
     - Add the spring-boot-starter-data-jpa jar to the build file
     - Create the application.yml file for Spring
     - Convert the `Car` class to an `Entity`
-- Convert the `CarsService` class to a `Repository`
+    - Create the `CarsRepository` class
-- Modify the `CarsServlet` class to use the new `CarsService`
+    - Modify the `CarsServlet` class to use the new `CarsRepository`

 Bonus (CMS):